farzdaffarzin/COMP_2800_GitFlow_Workflow/README.txt

 This is my readme file.
 To run the website:
 1. Download the files.
-2. Open index. html in your browser
+2. Open index.html in your browser.